PeerConradi/munity/Documentation/GettingStarted.md

 ## The Projects

-After cloning the repository and opening the Solution File ```MunityAngular.sln``` you should find two project inside the Project-Explorer: MUNityAngular and MUNityTest.
+After cloning the repository and opening the Solution File ```MunityCore.sln```.

+### MUNityClient

+This is a Blazor Web-Assembly Client.
+MUNity switched late 2020 from Angular to Blazor.
+The Blazor project is organized into a the main Folders:
+* Pages - contains all Components that have a route to them
+* Services - Injectable Services that communicate with the API and Storage
+* Shared - contains the different sub components
+* ViewModel - contains ViewModels that store data, and listens to websockets or the storage.

+### MUNityCore
+Is the WebAPI 2.0 project that access the MariaDB and MongoDB and will serve the Data over REST.

+### MUNitySchema
+The Shared code between the MUNityCore and MUNityClient.
+The Schema can also be found as a nuget package: https://www.nuget.org/packages/MUNityBase/
+This package is maintained by Peer Conradi.

+__Every project also has an Unit Test Project.__

 ## Developing and Debugging